lifegadget/aws-pusher/init-checklist.md

-# INIT Checklist
+# INIT Pipeline Checklist

-> Tasks that could/should be done within the INIT task
+> Tasks that could/should be done within the INIT pipeline task

 ## IAM
 - **User Exists**.
 Check that identified IAM user from config exists, create if doesn't